Getting Started at BUSPH

-Once you’ve gotten your BU ID number, IT will email you and ask you to set up your BU account information, including your BU email, which will be your primary means of receiving School and University communications.
+Once you’ve gotten your BU ID number from SPH Admissions, Boston University Information Services will email you and ask you to set up your BU account information, including your BU email, which will be your primary means of receiving School and University communications.
 In addition, your account login gives you access to registration, grades and finances — it’s essential.

 Plan your coursework and register for classes.

 Watch for emails confirming your deposit and providing next steps for registration.
+Registration generally begins in April for fall and continues on a rolling basis.
 The Registrar’s Office staff will e-mail you the Registration Packet and Schedule.
 Consult your concentrator’s guide and register for classes through the Student Link.
 Contact your faculty advisor or departmental curriculum coordinator or the Registrar’s Office for first-semester advising and advice.

 Finalize financial aid and other funding sources.
 Contact SFS with any questions.

 Get acquainted with the details of student life.

 Keep an eye out for emails from Student Services.

 Student Services will email you with the agenda and details.
 Be sure to RSVP!

 Your doctor must sign your Medical History & Physical Report, which you need to send to Student Health Services (snail mail or fax).
 Failure to submit the required immunization records will result in a registration hold on your Student Account.
 There is a seven day grace period after the first day of classes to submit this information.
 The deadline to complete these health-related actions is generally the first week in September.

 Decide on Student Health Insurance plan or file insurance waiver through Student Link.